 Price: With single room 1750,- USD. and with shared room 1500,- USD. – exclusive flight tickets and guaranties – see further down.

 Accomodation: We will stay at a hotel in central Dublin (underway).
 In Sligo we will stay at Sligo City Hotel (www.sligocityhotel.com) – a central hotel with free wifi and good rooms.
 Sligo has appr.
 20.000 inhabitants and is right at the center for “Yeats Country”.
 Not far from Dunfanaghy we will use Downings Bay Hotel (www.downingsbayhotel.com) in a beautiful area at the coast and also with free wifi and nice rooms.

 Transport: We will use a bus from McGinley Travel Group (http://www.johnmcginley.com)

-Flight: From different destinationa meeting at Dublin Airport.
+Flight: From different destinations meeting at Dublin Airport.
 Booking has to be made individually with an assured arrival on wednesday 18. september.
 It is important to get airtickets finalized ASAP so price is good and seats are assured.

 Total number: 25 – Inkluding Søren Hauge & Jeremy Berg.

-Registration: Write to Regitze Sonne: firstname.lastname@example.org on agreement regarding accomodation and personal info (Full name, adress, phone number and mail) and pay the 550 USD deposit BEFORE 1. november 2018 (see button below).
+Registration: Write to Regitze Sonne: firstname.lastname@example.org on agreement regarding accomodation and personal info (Full name, adress, phone number and mail) and pay the 550 USD deposit (see button below).
 The remaning payment will be later.
 Deposit is your guarantee for participation.
 NOTE FOR DANISH PARTICIPANTS ONLY: Du betaler 3500 Dkr til Merkur Bank 8401-1563842 – overfør ikke via knappen herunder, men direkte til Sørens konto.

 PAYMENT DOES COVER